-If you have any questions about the contents of this Handbook or suggestions on how to improve it, please feel free to contact me via email or by phone at 208-459-5841.
+If you have any questions about the contents of this Handbook or suggestions on how to improve it, please feel free to contact me via pbennion@collegeofidaho.edu or by phone at 208-459-5841.

 With very best regards for a rewarding academic year, Paul R. Bennion, PhD VP for Student Affairs & Dean of Students